MediaBlog

 Top of page Program Fee

-Participants pay a comprehensive fee for the program in the amount of $8,000 USD (see costs).
+Participants pay a comprehensive fee for the program in the amount of approximately $9,730 (see costs).
 The fee includes the vast majority of in-country expenses associated with the program, including the following:

 - All homestay costs in San Ramón (lodging, three meals per day & laundry service)

-- Twelve units of academic credit from Humboldt State University (regular courses)
+- Twelve units of academic credit from the University of San José in Costa Rica

 - Travel & medical insurance (by reimbursement, with a deductible)